 Here at Turnbull, Holcomb & LeMoine, PC, our team handles each case referral with the utmost care and attention.
 That is because we pride ourselves on exceeding the expectations of each referred client and associating attorney.

-With hundreds of millions of settlement verdicts, you can rest assured that your client is in the very best hands.
+With hundreds of millions of settlements and verdicts recovered, you can rest assured that your client is in the very best hands.

 I believe I have been injured with other people as a result of negligence, what can I do next?